Recently in Real Estate Category

 You check their calculations on a couple of calculators and the numbers are both consistent and different from what you were quoted as a payment.
 (Some web calculators lie, but they usually lie in slightly different ways, although note that an auto payment calculator uses different first payment assumptions).

-(Yes, in recent months regulations have been put in place that make it extremely difficult for the more ethical providers)
+(Yes, regulations have been put in place that make it extremely difficult for the more ethical providers)

 Buying: